 Romantic landmarks in de Wallen neighbourhood

-As we walked pass the Geldersekade canal we walked towards another quite romantic sight in Amsterdam – Schreierstoren.
+As we walked past the Geldersekade canal, we walked towards another quite romantic sight in Amsterdam – Schreierstoren.
 Better known as a Weeping Tower.
-The legend says, women from Amsterdam would come here to say a final good bye to their husbands and lowers, before they would go on a long journeys with their ships.
+The legend says women from Amsterdam would come here to say a final goodbye to their husbands and lowers before they would go on long journeys with their ships.
 Being true or not, it’s a nice reminder to be grateful for having our loved ones next to us.

 Some other romantic things to do in Amsterdam

 # – Go to the movies – A bit of a cliché, but it could be quite an experience in Amsterdam.
-There are two historical cinemas in the city that could be a great place to spend your Valentine’s Day.
-The Movies Amsterdam is the oldest functioning cinema in the city.
-And Tuschinsky Cinema is located in a gorgeous Art Deco building that was built back in 1921.
+Two historical cinemas in the city could be a great place to spend your Valentine’s Day.
+The Movies Amsterdam is the oldest functioning cinema in the town.
+And Tuschinsky Cinema is located in a beautiful Art Deco building that was built back in 1921.
 Watching a movie in it is almost like you’re in a classical theatre.
-Definitely, a very special experience.
+Definitely, an exceptional experience.

 # – Take a canal cruise – That’s such a romantic thing to do in Amsterdam.
-You can choose to go on one of the organised canal cruises with candles and drinks included, like we did.
+You can choose to go on one of the organised canal cruises with candles and drinks included as we did.
 Or, if you’re a bit braver, you can rent your own boat, get some blankets, warm cocoa and enjoy in your own private cruise.

 # Look for love related paintings at the Rijksmuseum – It so interesting to me to look for romantic scenes at the old paintings of the Dutch masters in the Rijksmuseum.
-Seeing how those people loved each other, or looking for little symbols of love, painter would often include on them, is definitely something to do on a Valentine’s Day in Amsterdam.
+Seeing how those people loved each other or looking for little symbols of love, the painter would often include on them, is definitely something to do on Valentine’s Day in Amsterdam.

 # – Listen to the concert – Het Kononklijk Concertgebouw organises so many great and interesting music performances.
 From some classical pieces to the Star Wars and other music from the movies.
 It could definitely be a nice place for a romantic date in Amsterdam.

 # – Go to Amsterdam Museum – Amsterdam is quite important place for development of LGBTQ rights.
-The first same sex marriage was held in Amsterdam and you can see the rings they’ve used, exhibited at the Amsterdam Museum.
-If you would like to celebrate the freedom of love, that could be a nice place to visit on a Valentine’s Day in Amsterdam.
+The first same-sex marriage was held in Amsterdam, and you can see the rings they’ve used, exhibited at the Amsterdam Museum.
+If you would like to celebrate the freedom of love, that could be a nice place to visit on Valentine’s Day in Amsterdam.

 # – Walk along the canals and kiss at the Magere Brug – One of the Amsterdam’s legends says that those who kiss at or below the Magere Brug (Skinny Bridge) will stay together forever.
-So, during your cruise be sure to kiss when passing bellow it.
+So, during your cruise, be sure to kiss when passing below it.
 Or, if you’re going to take a walk around Amsterdam, pass over the bridge and kiss while on it.

 Valentine’s presents from Amsterdam

 # – Chocolate from Amsterdam – Could there be a Valentine’s Day without some chocolate?
 I don’t think so!
-There are some really nice Dutch chocolate producers and some of their chocolates would made a really nice Valentine’s present from Amsterdam.
-Take a walk around the Nine Streets and you’re going to find some of them there.
+There are some really nice Dutch chocolate producers and some of their chocolates would make a really nice Valentine’s present from Amsterdam.
+Take a walk around the Nine Streets, and you’re going to find some of them there.

 *And what about a Valentine’s Day card?
 I’ve recently read somewhere that around 150 million cards are exchanged each Valentine’s Day.
 That’s crazy, right?
 But, it’s also somehow nice to read people are still sending those real, rather than digital cards.
 If you would like to send a special Valentine’s card, take a look at some of these cards inspired by Amsterdam.

 *Disclaimer: This blog post was sponsored by In de Waag Restaurant.
-However, we truly enjoyed in our dinner there and I would recommend it to anyone looking for a nice romantic restaurant in Amsterdam with some amazing food.
+However, we truly enjoyed our dinner there, and I would recommend it to anyone looking for a nice romantic restaurant in Amsterdam with some fantastic food.
 Of course, as always, all opinions are my own.